AlexSegen/toastmejs/README.md

 - **distanceY:** distance from the Y axis
 - **distanceX:** distance from the X axis
 - **zIndex:** overlapping order
-- **light:** change to 'true' if you want Light themed notifications.
+- **ligh:** change to 'true' if you want ligh themed notifications.